Derek S. Tan, Ph.D.

 Director, Tri-Institutional Ph.D.
 Program in Chemical Biology

 Chairman, Chemical Biology Program, Memorial Sloan Kettering Cancer Center

 Advances in genomics have revealed myriad new potential therapeutic targets.
-However, existing small-molecule drugs address only a small set of approximately 200 protein targets encoded in the human genome.
+However, existing small-molecule drugs address only a small set of approximately 550 protein targets encoded in the human genome.
 Efforts to expand have been thwarted by a heavy focus on a correspondingly narrow range of complementary chemical structures in drug discovery.
-To address this problem, Dr. Tan’s lab leverages insights from natural products in diversity-oriented synthesis and rational drug design to identify novel small-molecule ligands for a variety of targets.
-They leverage multidisciplinary collaborations to evaluate the molecules they synthesize to probe complex biological processes and pursue new therapeutic opportunities in cancer and infectious diseases.
+To address this problem, Tan’s lab leverages insights from natural products in diversity-oriented synthesis and rational drug design to identify novel small-molecule ligands for a variety of targets.
+They leverage multidisciplinary collaborations with biologists to evaluate the molecules they synthesize to probe complex biological processes and pursue new therapeutic opportunities in cancer and infectious diseases.

-In the area of rational drug design, Dr. Tan’s lab designs natural product-based sulfonyladenosine inhibitors of adenylation enzymes, a mechanistic superfamily implicated in a wide range of processes.
-Leveraging structural and mechanistic information about individual targets, they have developed new antibiotic lead compounds that inhibit enzymes required for bacterial virulence and semisynthetic protein inhibitors of ubiquitin-family E1 activating enzymes that have revealed dramatic active site remodeling during catalysis.
+In the area of rational drug design, Tan’s lab designs natural product-based sulfonyladenosine inhibitors of adenylation enzymes, a mechanistic superfamily implicated in a wide range of biological processes.
+Leveraging structural and mechanistic information, they have developed new antibiotic lead compounds that inhibit enzymes required for bacterial virulence and semisynthetic protein inhibitors of ubiquitin-family E1 activating enzymes that have revealed dramatic active site remodeling during catalysis.

 Tan is the director in the Tri-Institutional Ph.D.
 Program in Chemical Biology based at Memorial Sloan Kettering Cancer Center.